italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

 .. warning::
-    The Wallet Instance, when providing its technical capabilities to the Relying Party, MUST NOT include any user information or other explicit information regarding the hardware used or usage preferences of its User.
+    The Wallet Instance, when providing its technical capabilities to the Relying Party, MUST NOT include any User information or other explicit information regarding the hardware used or usage preferences of its User.

-If both the Relying Party and the Wallet Instance supports the discovery of the Wallet Instance technical capabilities, the Wallet Instance capabilities MUST be provided using an HTTP request to the discover_uri of the Relying Party, with the method POST and content type set to `application/json`.
+If both the Relying Party and the Wallet Instance supports the discovery of the Wallet Instance technical capabilities, the Wallet Instance capabilities MUST be provided using an HTTP request to the `discover_uri` of the Relying Party, with the method POST and content type set to `application/json`.

 A non-normative example of the HTTP request is represented below: